 The one drawback I think it has is that they don’t have many sports channels or news networks.

 Paramount+ is a newer streaming service that may be the most cost-effective option on my list.

 Its essential plan is only $5 per month.
 Such a great deal!

 Or you can sign up for no ads at $10 per month.

 You can stream shows from CBS, Nickelodeon, BET, Comedy Central, and more.

 Right now, they also have a deal that you can get your subscription 50% off an annual plan.

 So instead of paying $60 0r $100 per year, it’s only $30 or $50!

 Why not make your digital entertainment completely free?

-There are plenty of free streaming services for an endless amount of movies with your family.
+There are plenty of free streaming services for an endless amount of shows and movies with your family.